h580860/WiRoM2.0_oblig5/README.md

 To start the flask server, the flask_app had to be added to systempath, however that was not enough; so I had to write a different variant in order to have it run: flask --app backend run

+See "oblig5_mission_v2.mp4" and "webots.docx" for oblig 5 submission.